sagemathinc/sbir2015/description.md

 who is taking a course that involves advanced computational mathematics.

-Price matters to our target market.
-These students are extremely
-cost sensitive, budgets are tight, and some teachers care about finding solutions for their students that are efficient and affordable.

 Our target market values the functionality SMC supports.
 Education is increasingly collaborative,  which leads to the need for better tools to support this shift.
 Teachers are overworked
 and greatly value convenience for their IT infrastructure.

+Price matters to our target market.
+Students are extremely
+cost sensitive, budgets are tight, and some teachers care about finding solutions for their students that are efficient and affordable.

 We have validated the demand for sophisticated web-based open source mathematical